-Prereq.or Coreq.: Admission to Ph.D. program, 7030 and 7120 signed contract with a research mentor; registration with an identified central computer communication service; and beginning skills in the use of the latter computer communication service.
-Students contract with a mentor for 90 hours of research practicum.
+Prereq. or coreq.: Admission to Ph.D. program; prereq.
+7030 and coreq.
+7020; signed contract with a research mentor; registration with an identified central computer communication service; and beginning skills in the use of the latter computer communication service.
+Students contract with a mentor for 60 hours of research practicum.
 Sixteen hours of seminars discuss practicum applications of research principles; multidisciplinary perspectives on the ethical conduct of science and scholarly writing; and logistical and political problems encountered in research projects.